Department of Biological & Environmental Sciences

 Affiliated Cal U Departments

-Dr. Tebbitt has team-taught a course, Biological Illustration: Form and Function, with Maggy Aston from the Department of Art and Design.
-Also, he is working with Dr. Summer Arrigo-Nelson, also in the Department of Biological and Environmental Sciences, on a study-abroad trip to Madagascar.
+Dr. Tebbitt has team-taught a course, Biological Illustration: Form and Function, with Maggy Aston from the Department of Art and Design and has team-taught with Dr. Summer Arrigo-Nelson, also in the Department of Biological and Environmental Sciences, study-abroad in Madagascar.

 Dr. Tebbitt is interested in the naming, classification, conservation and evolution of plants.
 His current research is focusing on learning how members of the genus Begonia colonized Andean South America and what factors influenced their speciation and current day distribution.
-He also is studying the diversity of Begonia found in Madagascar.
 Closer to home, he is updating a checklist of the plants found in Ohiopyle State Park in Fayette County, Pa.

 Student Research Projects